eloraiby/rl-json-parser/README.md

 # rl-json-parser

-A small, lightweight C99 Ragel/Lemon json parser, easy to use and customize.
+A small, lightweight C99 Ragel/Lemon based json parser, easy to use and customize.

 Why ?
 -----